cuongtm2012/Film_Flex_Release/docs/GITHUB_DEPLOYMENT.md

 To manually trigger a deployment:

 1. Go to the "Actions" tab in your GitHub repository
-2. Select "FilmFlex Full Deployment" from the workflows list
+2. Select "PhimGG Full Deployment" from the workflows list
 3. Click "Run workflow"
 4. Choose the desired deployment mode
 5. Click "Run workflow" to start the deployment process